MoonBlvd/tad-IROS2019/README.md

 # Spatio-Temporal Anomaly Detection in First-Person Videos

-Created by Yu Yao and Mingze Xu for ICCV 2019
+Created by Yu Yao and Mingze Xu for IROS 2019

 ## Run detection
 Go to Mask-RCNN root directory run: